Graham Stadium: Facility

 The stadium's capacity is 7,500 with nearly 1,900 chairback seats.
 About 1,200 are located on the east side.
 There are 400 chairbacks on the west side.
 Berms located beyond the south end zone give the stadium a "bowled" look.

 The current playing surface is FieldTurf, which was installed prior to the 2008 season, replacing natural Bermuda grass.

 Graham Stadium was renovated in 2016, featuring a new four-story press box on the west side of the stadium.
 The bottom level will house a renovated visiting locker room, referee locker room, a concession stand and other game management space.
 It will also feature a lobby area and an elevator.
 The second level is used by the College of Agriculture and Applied Science and will also serve as an academic support area.
 The club level is located on the third floor.

-In late February 2019, replacing the artificial grass that was installed in 2008.
+In late February 2019, the artificial grass that was installed in 2008 was repmaced.
 The new playing surface features alternating shades of green every five yards, the Skyhawk head logo at midfield, two navy blue endzones and a pair of orange sideline boxes.

 In late August 2021, a new scoreboard and videoboard was installed by the Nevco Scoreboard Company.